Getting StartedInstallation

 Python version

-Flama is fully compatible with all Python supported versions.
-If you do not have any preference, we recommend you to use the latest version available.
+Flama supports all currently maintained Python versions, and is distributed as native, per-version wheels for Linux, macOS, and Windows, so there is no Rust toolchain to install.
+If you do not have any preference, we recommend you to use the latest supported version available.

 As a first step, check the version of your active Python environment: